A Novel Open Set Energy-based Flow Classifier for Network Intrusion Detection: Biographies

 \section{Biographies}

-\begin{IEEEbiography}[{ }]{Manuela M. C. de Souza} is an undergrad Computer Science student at University of Brasilia (UnB), Brasilia, DF, Brazil.
-Her research interests are Network Security and Machine Learning. \end{IEEEbiography}
+\textbf{Manuela M. C. de Souza }is a graduate student at the Federal University of Pernambuco (UFPE), focusing on embedded software for the avionics industry.
+She earned her Bachelor's in Computer Science from the University of Brasília (UnB), engaging in research on computer security and machine learning.
+Her primary research interests include Network Security, Machine Learning, and Embedded Software.

-\begin{IEEEbiography}[{ }]{Camila F. T. Pontes} is a researcher at the Barcelona Supercomputing Center (BSC) in Spain.
-She has two undergrad degrees in Biology and Computer Science from the University of Brasilia (2014, 2020), and also a M.Sc. and a Ph.D. in Computational Biology from the same university (2016, 2021).
-Her research interests are Computational and Theoretical Biology and Network Security. \end{IEEEbiography}
+\textbf{Camila F. T. Pontes }works as a researcher at the Barcelona Supercomputing Center (BSC) in Spain.
+She holds undergraduate degrees in Biology (2014) and Computer Science (2020) from the University of Brasilia.
+From the same university, she obtained her M.Sc.
+(2016) and Ph.D.
+(2021) in Computational Biology.
+Her research focuses on Computational and Theoretical Biology and Network Security.

-\begin{IEEEbiography}[{ }]{Jo\~ao J. C. Gondim} was awarded an M.Sc. in Computing Science at Imperial College, University of London, in 1987 and a Ph.D. in Electrical Engineering at UnB (University of Brasilia, 2017).
-He is an adjunct professor at Department of Computing Science (CIC) at UnB where he is a tenured member of faculty.
-His research interests are network, information and cyber security. \end{IEEEbiography}
+\textbf{João J. C. Gondim} earned his M.Sc. in Computing Science from Imperial College, University of London (1987), and a Ph.D. in Electrical Engineering from the University of Brasilia (UnB, 2017).
+He is an associate professor and tenured faculty member in the Department of Electrical Engineering (ENE) at UnB.
+His research interests encompass network, information, and cybernetic security.

-\begin{IEEEbiography}[{ }]{Luís Paulo Faina Garcia} Graduated in Computer Engineering (2010) and PhD in Computer Science (2016) from the University of São Paulo.
-In 2017, his thesis was ranked among the best by the Brazilian Computer Society (SBC) and received the CAPES award for the best thesis in Computer Science in the country.
-He is currently Adjunct Professor A in the Department of Computer Science (CIC) at the University of Brasília (UnB).
-He has experience in subjects related to noise detection, meta-learning and data streams. \end{IEEEbiography}
+\textbf{Luís Paulo Faina Garcia} holds a degree in Computer Engineering (2010) and a Ph.D. in Computer Science (2016) from the University of São Paulo.
+His doctoral thesis was recognized as one of the best by the Brazilian Computer Society in 2017 and won the CAPES award for the best Computer Science thesis nationally.
+Currently an Assistant Professor at the University of Brasília's Department of Computer Science, his expertise covers noise detection, meta-learning, and data streams.

-\begin{IEEEbiography} [{ }]{Luiz A. DaSilva} [F] (ldasilva@vt.edu) is the Executive Director of the Commonwealth Cyber Initiative and the Bradley Professor of Cybersecurity at Virginia Tech.
-He was previously at Trinity College Dublin, where he was the director of CONNECT, the Science Foundation Ireland Research Centre for Future Networks.
-He is an IEEE Fellow, and an IEEE Communications Society Distinguished Lecturer. \end{IEEEbiography}
+\textbf{Luiz A. DaSilva} serves as the Executive Director of the Commonwealth Cyber Initiative and holds the Bradley Professor of Cybersecurity position at Virginia Tech.
+Formerly, he was at Trinity College Dublin, directing CONNECT, the Science Foundation Ireland Research Centre for Future Networks.
+He is distinguished as an IEEE Fellow and an IEEE Communications Society Distinguished Lecturer.

+\textbf{Eduardo Ferreira Marques Cavalcante} is pursuing an undergraduate degree in Computer Science at the University of Brasilia.
+He aims to specialize in Computer Vision and Artificial Intelligence.
+Additionally, he possesses experience in software engineering and web development.